OPT

 OPT (Optional Practical Training) is an employment opportunity for F-1 visa holders through the U.S. government.
 For each academic level at NU (undergrad, grad), students can receive 12 months of total OPT time.
 Students with a STEM degree can apply to renew their OPT for an additional 24 months.
 Pre-completion OPT is done while students are studying and is part-time during their studies and full-time during holidays.
 Post-completion OPT must be at least 20 hours a week.

 Post-completion OPT is the most common.
 It is critical to begin your application punctually.
 Students can submit applications 90 days before their program end date on their I-20 and up to 60 days after their program end date.
-Because USCIS takes about 3 months to process OPT applications, if students wait until the last minute, their total OPT time can be shortened.
+If students wait until the last minute, their OPT duration might be shortened due to USCIS process timeline.

 Please contact the International Student Services Office if you are interested.
 OPT is quite complex, and it is hard to give adequate advice over the Internet.